Roy's Blog: March 2012

 In fact most of the work that has to be done takes place AFTER your plan has been approved internally.

-Roy’s Rule: Whatever the number of hours invested in developing your Business Case, spend 3 Times more in creating your detailed Execution Plan.
+Whatever the number of hours invested in developing your proposal spend 3 times more in creating your detailed execution plan.

 Put in the hard work to execute it into a success…